teuben/nemo/docs/source/bench.rst

 potentials the timing on
 a Sparc-1 station is about 12" for ``log`` or ``plummer``, and 23" for ``teusan85`` in the core region (orbit remaining within the body of the bar).
+See also "make bench5", where one of the benchmarks computes an orbit.
+Here we take about 80M steps, in 5 seconds, or 200M in the same amount as a sparcstation-1, or about 2000x faster, or about 20,000x faster than a Sun 3/60.